Coldmooon/parallel.datacollector/README.md

 ```
 0) connect a camera to a USB port.
-1) start the programme by "./UVCDepthIRViewer 0".
+1) start the programmes by "./UVCDepthIRViewer 0" and "./T3S".
 2) Input the person name.
-3) press 'TAB'to clean the person name.
-4) adjust the perspective label and the task label.
+3) adjust the perspective label and the task label.
-5) press 'F1' to save 30 frames with pre-defined labels.
+4) press 'F1' to save 30 frames with pre-defined labels.
-6) press 'F5' to archive the person's photos.
+5) press 'F5' to archive the person's photos.
 ```